 The core LearnPress product is totally free.
 However, you might want to invest some additional money on their paid bundles:

 - LearnPress Theme Bundle – Between $49 – $69

 - LearnPress Pro Bundle – $249

-WPCourseware is an affordable LMS option that's meant to be paired with a membership site plugin/shopping cart solution, and they offer a variety of possible integrations to help you sync up with the plugins you're already using on your WordPress site.
+WPCourseware is an affordable LMS option that’s meant to be paired with a membership site plugin and shopping cart solution.
+They offer a variety of possible integrations to help you sync up with the plugins you’re already using on your WordPress site.